With beautiful coastal views and some of the best seafood in the country, Maine’s a popular destination.

 • Adult and Kids Tickets for York’s Wild Kingdom Zoo: $17.25 and $11

 Having lobster for dinner every night might not be the best financial decision, but if that’s your choice, Maine might be the best place to do it.
 The state has led the nation in lobster fishing for 30 years and is responsible for over 93% of the U.S. lobster harvest.

-Did you know that Maine has the most breweries per capita of any state in the United States?
-As of 2021, Maine had 156 registered breweries; that’s one brewery for every 8,654 residents in the state.
+Did you know that Maine has the second most breweries per capita of any state in the United States, after Vermont?
+As of early 2022, Maine had 165 licensed breweries.
 That’s not surprising when the state’s roster boasts national hoppy heavy hitters like Allagash and Shipyard Brewing Co.

 Scenic drives and hikes are free.
 So is gazing at the state’s 65 lighthouses and, in September, exploring over two dozen historic beacons during Maine Open Lighthouse Day.